aisystant/docs/docs/en/systems-thinking-introduction/what-is-systems-thinking-and-why-does-a-modern-person-need-it/perform-modeling-1-3-mastery.md

 title: 'Perform Modeling: 1.3.
 Mastery'
 ---

-# Conduct Modeling: 1.3.
+# Complete the Modeling Exercise: 1.3.
 Mastery

-Review the examples in the first row of the table.
-Repeat the theoretical material if necessary, and, if needed, use the AI-bot Aisystant.
+Familiarize yourself with the examples in the first row of the table.
+If needed, revisit the theoretical material and use the AI bot Aisystant as necessary.
 Fill in the empty cells in the rows following the examples.
-If your perspective is inadequate for selecting the correct words and labels (names), use ChatGPT or Google for assistance.
+If you lack the knowledge to find the appropriate words and designations (names), you can use ChatGPT or Google.

-Provide examples of your personal mastery in both work and leisure.
+Provide examples of your personal mastery in work and leisure.

-Locate the task in the modeling workspace by its number and complete all its points.
+Locate the corresponding assignment number in the modeling workspace and complete all its tasks.